Skip to main contentAccessibility Statement

 5.4 Production of the Development Plan Documents requires consideration of the potential risks involved in their preparation.
 In preparing this LDS, it was found that the main areas of risk relate to the following aspects:

-• Staff turnover, retention and service restructure – The Council officers will continue to work flexibly within the teams to ensure that resources are directed to areas where the greatest priorities require them.
+• Staff turnover, retention and service restructure - The Council officers will continue to work flexibly within the teams to ensure that resources are directed to areas where the greatest priorities require them.
 Plan preparation is a priority within the work programme.
-This will help to ensure that any loss of staff whilst positions are filled do not have a significant impact on timetables.
+This will help to ensure that any loss of staff whilst positions are filled do not have a significant impact on timetables, although the service is currently carrying significant vacancies, which is adding pressure and limiting flexibility to respond.
 Service restructure can be positive in resetting the focus of work priorities, but it is recognised it can also be unsettling for staff.
 It should also be recognised there is a shortage of qualified experienced town planners in the marketplace.

 • Duty to Cooperate – The Council will engage with other authorities and organisations to ensure it satisfies the Duty to Cooperate and prepares a Statement of Common Ground.

-• Capacity of the Planning Inspectorate (PINS) – Advanced notification of timetables will be provided to the Planning Inspectorate to assist them in ensuring a suitable Inspector is available, and arrangements that should any Examinations need to held virtually, that the Council is able to respond to make provision for this.
+• Capacity of the Planning Inspectorate (PINS) - Advanced notification of timetables will be provided to the Planning Inspectorate to assist them in ensuring a suitable Inspector is available.

-• Developing the Plans at Planning Policy Executive Advisory Panel, and through Executive / Council – Officers work closely with all Members, but in particular the Executive Member for Growth and Regeneration.
-Effort is made to inform them of progress in preparing the Development Plan Documents, and to they have access to all the background information necessary to develop an understanding and foster a spirit of ownership of the content of each Plan.
+• Developing the Plans at Planning Communities Executive Advisory Panel, and through Executive - Officers work closely with all Members, but in particular the Executive Member for Growth and Regeneration.
+Effort is made to inform progress in preparing the Development Plan Documents, and that access to all the background information necessary to develop an understanding and foster a spirit of ownership of the content of the Plans is made readily available.

-• Soundness of the Plans – The Council will seek to minimise any risk to the assessment of “soundness” by informing The Planning Inspectorate of the on-going process and working alongside the Council’s designated planning solicitor throughout the process.
+• Soundness of the Plans - The Council will seek to minimise any risk to the assessment of “soundness” by providing a clear evidence base, informing The Planning Inspectorate of the on-going process and working alongside the Council’s designated planning solicitor throughout the process.

-• Programme Slippage – The timetables set are considered challenging but also achievable.
+• Programme Slippage - The timetables set are considered challenging but also achievable.
 To seek to reduce the risk of slippage, the programme will be regularly monitored, and contingencies explored to keep the timetables on track.
-There will be the potential for slippage caused by factors out of the Council’s control.
+There will be the potential for slippage caused by factors out of the Council’s control, but efforts will always be made to keep any slippage to an absolute minimum.

 Monitoring and review